geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Maria seemed, like evening's dewy star,
 When all the rival fires that grace the night 80

-By their own splendour prove her richer light :
+By their own splendour prove her richer light:
 As far in speech, in mien, and courteous mind,
 Brave Henry left his young compeers behind.
 Soon to a banquet, where, with costly pride,